 You will have a hard time finding any pressing that doesn’t sound better than this “dubby” Cisco LP.
-(The DMM reissues are worse, but I can’t think of any others offhand that would be.
-The CDs of course, but that’s a case of apples and oranges.)
+(The DMM reissues are worse — no Blue Note pressings could possibly be so ridiculously bad as they — but I can’t think of any others offhand that would be.
+The CDs, maybe, who really knows, but that’s a case of apples and oranges.)

 Both sides of this vintage RVG-mastered Deep Groove pressing earned Shootout Winning Triple Plus grades (A+++) on this Dexter Gordon classic from 1963